 With community input, the Board of Governors developed the objectives of The Ligonier Valley Endowment:

 The next challenge was developing a capital fund and the attention turned to fund raising.
 The community rallied to the cause with donations and fund-raisers, some in the form of direct gifts, memorials, and bequests ranging from pennies to $2000.
 Their efforts were aided by a matching challenge grant from The Richard King Mellon Foundation, through which every dollar contributed to the Ligonier Valley Endowment from June 1, 1978 to December 31, 1980 would be matched.
 That challenge resulted in matching gifts of $272,409.
 In 1987, capitalization of The Ligonier Valley Endowment reached the $1 million mark.
 By the 25th anniversary, the principal was $2,782,078.43.
-Today The Ligonier Valley Endowment’s principal, which is managed by The Pittsburgh Foundation (www.pittsburghfoundation.org), exceeds $3 million.
+Today The Ligonier Valley Endowment’s principal exceeds $5.5 million.

 The Endowment continues to rely on the generosity of the community.
 All donations are tax-deductible and ensure that The Ligonier Valley Endowment can expand its grant-making ability and meet the evolving needs of the Ligonier Valley for generations to come.